John Cohen (musician): Early life

 Cohen was born in Queens, New York, where his father, Israel, owned a shoe store.
-Throughout most of his life John grew up in the eastern parts of Long Island where he learned to play the guitar and banjo.
+John spent most of his childhood in eastern Long Island, where he learned to play the guitar and banjo.
 He later attended Yale University where he studied painting.
 He later on met one of his good friends Tom Paley.
 They began organizing small concerts for people on their universities campus.
 Later on, he and Tom both moved to New York City and formed the New Lost City Ramblers.
 This newly formed band introduced several generations of musicians and audiences to the music styles of rural string bands from the 1920s and '30s.

-When living in New York John was in the heart of a diverse world of art and music forms.
-He began taking photos of many painters and artists around the area and this brought in his love for photography.
+When living in New York, John was in the heart of a diverse world of art and music forms.
+He began taking photos of many painters and artists around the area, leading to his love for photography.

 College career

 In 1958, Cohen formed the New Lost City Ramblers with Mike Seeger and Tom Paley.
 In 1962, Paley was replaced by Tracy Schwarz.
 The Ramblers introduced young urban folk music fans to the work of rural performers such as Dock Boggs, Elizabeth Cotten and Blind Alfred Reed.
 The influence of the Ramblers has been compared to Harry Smith's Anthology of American Folk Music.
 It has been suggested that The Grateful Dead song "Uncle John's Band", released on the album Workingman's Dead, was about Cohen and his band.
 Cohen called this "a true rumor."

 Cohen described the outlook of the Ramblers: “We made it possible for urban-based musicians to step out of the demands of the music business and look out into America to get in touch with the genuine energy, drive and craziness out there.”
 Rather than pursuing commercial success through a polished sound, Cohen and the Ramblers undertook numerous research field trips to the South.